 Development Of Gross Motor Skills

 Think about how your child’s body moves when they crawl.
-These movements are not only fabulous for developing muscles in the limbs but they are also great for building core strength.
+These gross motor activities are not only fabulous for developing muscles in the limbs but they are also great for building core strength.

 Crawling along the tunnel, emerging from the end, and running around back to the beginning is an excellent form of exercise.
 And because it’s so much fun, your child will willingly step away from a tablet screen to do this activity.